History

 Museum der Pfalz (History Museum

-of the Pfalz), which is worth a virtual visit or an actual one,
+of the Pfalz), worth a visit

 if traveling near the area of Speyer, Germany. |